rust-lang/reference/src/items/generics.md

 parameters as well as a way to specify bounds on types that aren't type parameters.

-Bounds that don't use the item's parameters are checked when the item is defined.
+Bounds that don't use the item's parameters or higher-ranked lifetimes are checked when the item is defined.
 It is an error for such a bound to be false.

 [`Copy`], [`Clone`] and [`Sized`] bounds are also checked for certain generic types when defining the item.
 It is an error to have `Copy` or `Clone`as a